vasilakisfil/SimpleAMS/README.md

 * tested
 * expected behavior on the internals and how it works
 * easy to override if needed pretty much anything
+* I don't think inheritence mode for adapters really works (from my experience in AMS)

 ## Installation